-Contact details in the event of an emergency in and around the City and County of Swansea.
+Contact details in the event of an emergency in and around Swansea.

 Taxis and private hire vehicles are generally a safe way to travel.
 It is important to make sure that you choose a licensed vehicle and to take sensible precautions.